 Neither feature film discussed below is specifically great (which is why I added a short at the end that is).
-In fact I'd love to sit them down with each other and have them grasp each others' faults and learn: for THE VOID, patience, tick-tocaklity and focus; BEYOND THE GATES action and surprise, the strength of convictions --willingness to crank it to eleven rather than constantly dialing back like a repressed schoolmarm resisting temptation.
+In fact I'd love to sit them down with each other and have them compare notes for each has what the other lacks: for THE VOID, it lacks patience, tick-tocaklity and focus; BEYOND THE GATES action and surprise, the strength of convictions --willingness to crank it to eleven rather than constantly dialing back like a repressed schoolmarm resisting temptation.

 (2017) Dir.
 Jeremy Gillespie and Steven Kostanski

-The bashed-in brainchild of an art director and make-up artist in their directorial co-debut, VOID heralds a nice showcase for their specific sets of skills: great analog/latex effects and a bizarre Lovecraftian mythos (replete with an transdimensional world of floating black pyramids) liven up an 'all in a single weird night' tale of an understaffed hospital (in the midst of closing) deep in the meth belt, wherein people start to give birth to or change into tentacled behemoths thanks to some creepy chemist's Cthulhu cult.
+The bashed-in brainchild of an art director and make-up artist in their directorial co-debut, VOID offers a nice showcase for their specific sets of skills: great analog/latex effects and a bizarre Lovecraftian mythos (replete with an transdimensional world of floating black pyramids) liven up an 'all in a single weird night' tale of an understaffed hospital (in the midst of closing) deep in the meth belt, wherein people start to give birth to or change into tentacled behemoths thanks to some creepy chemist's Cthulhu cult.
 Aaron Poole stars as the shaky sheriff who lets you know how rattled he is when he shoots a patient in the head for the crime of weirding him out after he brings him in with a gunshot wound.
 The guys shooting at him arrive, hold everyone hostage and then the hospital is surrounded by a cadre of cultists in white robes with black triangles on the hoods.
-Hell breaks loose, literally, and quickly and badly edited.
-There's way too much shouting and waving guns, and about four different Clive Barker and John Carpenter movies come crashing together as the cult surrounding the cut-off hospital echoes an ASSAULT PRECINCT 13, the icky transformations evoke THE THING, the philosophy evokes the New England town beyond the shuttered bridge in IN THE MOUTH OF MADNESS, the church in Carpenter's PRINCE OF DARKNESS, the attics of Clive Barker's HELLRAISER, and Stuart Gordon's FROM BEYOND and the Solaris-from-Hell space ship in EVENT HORIZON, there's probably others.
+All Hell breaks loose, literally, and quickly and badly edited.
+There's way too much shouting and waving guns, and about four different Clive Barker and John Carpenter movie borrowings melting together in the hallway: Soon elements of THE THING and ASSAULT PRECINCT 13 merge together and then goes IN(to) THE MOUTH OF MADNESS, the church in Carpenter's PRINCE OF DARKNESS, the attics of Clive Barker's HELLRAISER, and Stuart Gordon's FROM BEYOND and the Solaris-from-Hell space ship in EVENT HORIZON, there's probably others.